rsksmart/devportal-1.0/rif/gateways/triggers/notifier/api.md

 Query params:
 	closingParticipant [Optional]: Address of the participant who closes the channel channelidentifier [Optional]: Id of the channel
-Short description: This endpoint subscribes you to all tokens, and returns an array of topic id, each topic will represent a event for each token.
-Also this endpoint accepts params for participantone and participanttwo, if sent, will filter all the topics.
+Short description: This endpoint subscribes you to all tokens, and returns an array of topic id, each topic will represent an event for each token.
+Also this endpoint accepts params for participant-one and participant-two, if sent, will filter all the topics.
 ```

 Return example: